 How long does it take to receive a response from my application?

 We consider each application carefully and on an individual basis.
 Response time to applications will therefore vary.
 Undergraduate course applications normally take around 3-4 weeks, but it can take longer or be much quicker.

-If you are applying for a masters course we will aim to reach a decision within four to six weeks, usually quicker.
+If you are applying for a masters course we will aim to reach a decision within two to four weeks, although if your chosen programme requires a portfolio, it may take a bit longer for this to be assessed.
 You can help us with this by including as much information with your application as possible.